menuclose

 As there are thousands of investments to choose from on the eToro platform, I can see that it could feel overwhelming – especially if you are new to investing or stock trading.
 The good news is that you can open a virtual account through eToro so you can practice making trades and getting to grips with the platform.
 You’re given a hefty $100,000 in your practice account, making it easy to go on a virtual spending spree.

 To make things a little easier for newer investors, eToro offers ‘Smart Portfolios,’ which are designed more for long-term investing.
-You can select a portfolio according to your interest, such as financial services, AI, or real estate.
+You can select a portfolio according to your interest, such as financial services, AI, or real estate. eToro also offers a managed ISA, in partnership with Moneyfarm, where you can invest in a ready-made globally diversified portfolio matched to your risk profile and interests.

-EToro is also well-known for its ‘CopyTrader’ system that allows users to follow and even replicate other people’s portfolios – for example, when they buy or sell shares, your account can be set to automatically do the same.
+eToro is also well-known for its ‘CopyTrader’ system that allows users to follow and even replicate other people’s portfolios – for example, when they buy or sell shares, your account can be set to automatically do the same.
 This can be risky for investors, though, as it’s a gamble whether their moves will be profitable long-term.
-Personally, I would be wary of copy trading without doing a good deal of research into the trader’s track record — and even then, returns are of course never a certainty.
+Personally, I would be wary of copy trading without doing a good deal of research into the trader’s track record, and even then, returns are of course never a certainty.
 Unlike funds that aim to achieve diversification, there is no governance or guarantee that risk management has been applied.

 Feature eToro logoeToro